Home

 Gena said, “Oooooh, Teacher, Amy said she wants to learn how to write CURSING!”

-Amy gaped at Gena wide-eyed, as though she had just been slapped.
-“Curvis!
-Not cursing.
+Amy looked as if she had just been slapped.
+“CURVIS!
+Not cursing.”

 “Oh,” Gena replied, easily.
 “I thought you said a ugly word.”

-Blushing, Amy gazed at Gena in mute wonder for several seconds … then she burst out laughing.
-“Nooooo … I want to know WHEN we going to WRITE curvis ...
+Blushing, Amy gazed at Gena in mute wonder... then she burst out laughing.
+“Nooooo … I want to know WHEN we gunna write CURVIS...
 I can’t hardly wait!”

 Gena spun around with a request, too.
-“Yeah, Teacher, learn us to SPEAK curvis, too!”
+“Yeah, Teacher, learn us how to SPEAK curvis, too!”

 I was checking my students’ handwriting today, as I do every day.
 They know that I expect their best penmanship, or they’ll have to erase and start over.